genielabs/serialport-lib-dotnet/README.md

 ## License

-SerialPortLib is open source software, licensed under the terms of GNU GPLV3 license.
+SerialPortLib is open source software, licensed under the terms of Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.